Keith-Khadar/Gh05t/ESP32_ADC_readings_BLE_communication_with_laptop/ESP32_MultiChannel_BLE/README.md

 - Run the following command after loading the ESP32 board with the ESP32_MultiChannel_BLE.ino program using Arduino IDE.
 - Run the Python script:
   `python3 ConnectToESP32.py`
+- Note: The csv version of this code can be run using `python3 ConnectToESP32_v2.py` and omit the third step.
 - The ConnectToESP32.py script will:
   1. Scan for the ESP32 by its BLE name.
   2. Connect and read voltage values from the BLE characteristic.